WHO I AM – my story in a nutshell.

 However, most recently, I came to realize that who I am, is not entirely defined by what I do.
 I am nonetheless grateful to have had opportunities in acting and stunts, as well as creatively directing and authentically branding artists, entrepreneurs to be and show who they are in their work.

-So, the question remains, WHO AM I?
+So, outside of my passions, and my career who AM I?
 A soul. who needs to create on a daily basis. who’s strongly attracted to growth, through experiences, and connecting with others. who loves discovering the mysteries of life, and what’s beneath the surface, whether it pertains to spirituality, or any intriguing subjects beyond meets the eye.
 I value authenticity.
 I’m not perfect.
 At times, I fail.
 I make mistakes.
 I go through moments of confusion and darkness. but find ways to pick myself back up.
 I sometimes relapse to old patterns of negativity and self sabotage but I feel I’ve made much progress.
 I’m open.
 I don’t fit inside a box.
 My views fall in the shades of grey.
 I’m attracted to souls, not faces.
 I have darker parts to me, and learning to love myself there.
 I am now someone who’s excited to live in the unknown, and determined to be self-made in the path I create.
 I’m someone who, wants to make a difference, through, being me, and doing what I love.
-Currently, I am working on my business, to do so and want to start sharing my story and realizations via blogging and vlogging to inspire others on the journey to self-discovery and self-love.
+Currently, I am working on developing my business, to do so and want to start sharing my story and realizations via blogging and vlogging to inspire others on the journey to self-discovery and self-love.
 I’m someone who loves every form of art. who seeks new adventures, and wants to discover endlessly. and travel all parts of the world, that can in turn help me grow as an individual and continue to expand my perspective.

 Ultimately, I feel everyday is an opportunity to be reborn. and so far, I feel much more alive.